mayjay-wei/TinyCPerf/README.md

 ### Memory Management

+- **Automatic log creation**: Profiling logs are created automatically when first used
 - Dynamic arrays automatically resize as needed (initial capacity: 1024 entries)
 - All memory is allocated per-log and cleaned up with `CPROF_cleanup()`
 - Static variables ensure no memory leaks between profiling sessions